hanabi/hanabi.github.io/docs/how-to-join.md

 1. Create an account at [Hanab Live](https://hanab.live) and login.

-1. Hanab Live is used by many people, not just members of the *Hyphen-ated Group*, so there are always ongoing games.
+1. Hanab Live is used by many people, not just members of the *H-Group*, so there are always ongoing games.
 Choose a random ongoing game and spectate it so that you can start to get familiar with the user interface.
 Alternatively, you could also play a test game with yourself (where you control both of the players).
 You can do that by using an [incognito window](https://support.google.com/chrome/answer/95464?co=GENIE.Platform%3DDesktop&hl=en) and logging into a separate test account.

 1. Create a Discord account and login to the [Hanabi Discord server](https://discord.gg/FADvkJp).